 Again, this should be in the direction of the grain for best results.
-If you wish to colour your floor however, before varnishing you would need to apply a stain first and wait for this to dry.
-Be aware this could take around 6-8 hours, with some brands asking you to wait 24.
+If you wish to colour your floor, however, before varnishing you would need to apply a stain first and wait for this to dry.
+Be aware this could take around 6-8 hours, with some brands asking you to wait for 24.

 Read any instructions before purchasing to ensure this fits your timescale and needs.

 As for varnish, any gloss level is fine, but we recommend one with a satin finish to ensure shine and glare reduction and a better appearance through lack of visible imperfections.
 You should varnish as soon as possible after sanding the floor, as it is otherwise unprotected.
 Repeat the process for three coats, or four if in a high traffic area.